mrkllvc/jekyll-customization/README.md

 $ jekyll new .
 ```

-Set `baseurl: '/jekyll-test'` in `_config.yml`.
-Add `_site` to `.gitignore`, because the site will be versioned in separate gh-pages branch.
-Next, run:
+Set `baseurl: '/jekyll-test'` in `_config.yml` and add `_site` to `.gitignore`, because the site will be versioned in separate gh-pages branch.

+Next, to build the site and serve it locally at: `http://127.0.0.1:4000/jekyll-test/`, run:
 ```bash
 $ jekyll build
 $ bundle exec jekyll serve
 ```
-to build the site and serve it locally at: `http://127.0.0.1:4000/jekyll-test/`.

 Add the local repository to GitHub:
 ```bash